ozcangul/aspnet-docs/aspnet/data/ef-mvc/intro.rst

 Create a controller and views
 -----------------------------

 Next, you'll use the scaffolding engine in Visual Studio to add an MVC controller and views that will use EF to query and save data.

 The automatic creation of CRUD action methods and views is known as scaffolding.
-Scaffolding differs from code generation in that the scaffolded code is a starting point that you can modify to suit your own requirements, whereas you don't modify generated code.
+Scaffolding differs from code generation in that the scaffolded code is a starting point that you can modify to suit your own requirements, whereas you typically don't modify generated code.
 When you need to customize generated code, you use partial classes or you regenerate the code when things change.

 * Right-click the **Controllers** folder in **Solution Explorer** and select **Add > New Scaffolded Item...**.
 * In the **Add Scaffold** dialog box, **MVC controller with views, using Entity Framework**.